loafey/master-thesis/Thesis/3.0. System-level functional language/main.typ

 The intended use of #ln is as a compiler intermediate representation for functional languages, similar to that of GHC Core @jones1993glasgow.
 #ln differs from GHC Core and most functional language intermediate representations in
 that it prioritizes finer control over resources.
-This is achieved by departing from the lambda calculus and its natural deduction root, rather taking inspiration from linear types and intuitionistic linear logic @lafont1988linear.
+This is achieved by deviating from the lambda calculus and its natural deduction root, rather taking inspiration from linear types and intuitionistic linear logic @lafont1988linear.